mccleanla/explainability-scoping-review/README.md

 PRISMA requires detailed reporting of the search for each source, including dates searched and any limits used.

-Search Strategy is here: [[1.
-Search Strategy]]
-Search Strings and per-database count post keyword piloting are here: [[0.
-Search Results]]
+Search Strategy is here: [1.
+Search Strategy](<1.
+Search Strategy>) Search Strings and per-database count post keyword piloting are here: [0.
+Search Results](<0.
+Search Results>)

-Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder "3.
-Extracted Papers".
+Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder  [https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers](https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers)..

 **Context**